 Barney’s plays Fear of Music and At First Sight have been produced and toured around the UK and internationally.
 He is co-artistic director of Up In Arms theatre company, and works as a director and workshop leader with Up In Arms and several other theatres.
 His latest play, Visitors, was performed at the Arcola Theatre in March 2014 and transfers to the Bush Theatre in November 2014.
+For the play, Barney was shortlisted for the Most Promising Playwright prize at the Evening Standard Theatre Awards 2014, and shortlisted for the Best Play prize at the Writers Guild of Great Britain Awards 2014.
 He is the author of a small book of poems, Falling, and his first book, To Bodies Gone: The Theatre of Peter Gill, was published by Seren in February 2014.
 He is currently working on his first novel.

-For playwriting, Barney is represented by Julia Mills at Berlin Associates.
+For playwriting, Barney is represented by Rozzy Wyatt at Judy Daish Associates.

 TO BODIES GONE: THE THEATRE OF PETER GILL